 Twins, Birth Injuries, and Hypoxic-Ischemic Encephalopathy (HIE)

-Hypoxic-ischemic encephalopathy and periventricular leukomalacia often evolve into permanent brain damage.
-HIE and PVL can cause the following lifelong conditions:
+Hypoxic-ischemic encephalopathy often evolves into permanent brain damage.
+HIE can cause the following lifelong conditions (1, 2):

 - Learning disabilities

 - Speech delays and language disorders